get started with home assistant (esphome 1)

 - If you want to access the RPi remotely on your phone, you’ll need to open a port on your router.

 - If you’re comfortable with FTP and FileZilla, install the Hassio FTP add-on to access files on your Pi.

 - If you want secure remote access go to the Hassio Add-on store, install DuckDNS and follow the instructions with care.
 Henceforth your access URL may change!
 It might now be https://xxx.duckdns.org:8123 or https://192.168.x.x:8123.

 You can skip step 2 if you want to explore what Home Assistant can do on its own.

-*When do I use a keyboard?
-To use the Hassio CLI
+*when do I use a keyboard on the Raspberry Pi?
+You need it to use the Hassio CLI

 - Consider that your HA might not be broken – you might be using a wrong URL or your Home Assistant might be very busy.

 - Type homeassistant for a list of what you can do with home assistant including restore a backup of the configuration.
-Other examples include homeassistant check OR homeassistant restart
+Try homeassistant check OR homeassistant restart

 - Try these shortcuts: ha check – ha stop – ha restart

 - Type host for a list of what you can do with the host.
 Examples host reboot.